norseghost/norseghost.github.io/_posts/2019-03-02-weekly-reading-and-other-media.md

 *Liveship Traders*, a follow-on story in the same universe, with a shared character.

-What truly strikes me ini Hobb’s writing is how evocative her worldbuilding is, particularly when the civilized southlands are contrasted to the northern barbarians of the first trilogy.
+What truly strikes me in Hobb’s writing is how evocative her worldbuilding is, particularly when the civilized southlands are contrasted to the northern barbarians of the first trilogy.
 The subtle social commentary regarding the role of women in society from those same